Francesco Carrozzini

-Francesco Carrozzini (born September 9, 1982) is an Italian-born director and photographer based in the United States.
+Francesco Carrozzini (born September 9, 1982) is an Italian director and photographer based in the United States.
 In 2016, he made his feature directorial debut at the 73rd Venice International Film Festival with the documentary Franca: Chaos and Creation.
 In 2022, his first narrative feature, The Hanging Sun, closed the 79th Venice International Film Festival.
 He is known for his portrait photography and has directed music videos for artists including Jay-Z, Lana Del Rey, Beyoncé and Lenny Kravitz.
 He has also directed commercials for brands such as Apple and Fiat.

 Early life

 Carrozzini was born in Monza, Italy.
 The son of Franca Sozzani, former editor-in-chief of Italian Vogue, he grew up in Milan.
 He began taking pictures and making short films with friends in his early teens.
 In the summer of 1999, he relocated to Los Angeles to study film at the University of California, Los Angeles.